Trent Lock: Waterways

 Immediately above Trent Lock No. 60 on the Erewash Canal is a dry dock that can be drained into the River Trent below.
-The current tenants of the dry dock and related buildings are boat builders KingFisher Narrow Boats ltd.
+The current tenants of the dry dock and related buildings are Cherilton Dry Dock ltd.

 On the east side of the same lock is the Steamboat Inn public house and a tea room.
 Moreover, on the south side of the lock is a Vintage Inn pub and restaurant called the Trent Lock Inn which was formerly called (and is still well known as) the Navigation Inn.